 If you’ve read this thing entirely and not ragequit, thank you.
 I think it shows strength of character not to eject something from your life just because it disagrees with you.
 I just wanted to explain my reasons for disappearing and try to show my reasoning with the community that I have usually seen as excellent with reason.
 That’s all.
 If you would like to discuss this maturely, have any protests you’d like to bring to my attention, please message me.
 I’d love to feel like I can still talk to you all as equals despite now being the Other.

 "Some people have views of God that are so broad and flexible that it is inevitable that they will find God where ever they look for him.
 One hears it said that ‘God is the ultimate’ or ‘God is our better nature’ or ‘God is the universe.’
 Of course, like any other word, the word ‘God’ can be given any meaning we like.
 If you want to say that ‘God is energy,’ then you can find God in a lump of coal."

-vergiliusmaro asked: I noticed a post about four blogs that you followed whose owners lost loved ones.
+vergiliusmaro said: I noticed a post about four blogs that you followed whose owners lost loved ones.
 As an atheist, I find this article (just google You Want a Physicist to Speak at Your Funeral, since I can't post links) to be comforting.
 I don't know if it would be of any use to them, but I like it.

 Thanks for sharing. :] I’ll post the link tonight.

 Some would argue that as an atheist I have no moral code.
 This is simply not true.
 I have an explicit personal code in place.
 The full version, though, is lengthy.
 I’ll give the most important part—my Three Commandments, if you will.